Dr. Mei Han, Director of the CCMC

 Dr. Han began to take music lessons at age of 10.
 She studied with zheng masters, such as Gao Zicheng (traditional) and Zhang Yan (contemporary) in China.
 She was a featured soloist for over 10 years with the Zhan You Ensemble, the prestigious ensemble of its type in China.
 Moving to international stages, she has played concerts in more than a dozen countries, including performances at the Kennedy Center for the Performing Arts, Washington DC; the National Day Celebration in Ottawa; WOMAD festival in Australia and Singapore, and concerts in Germany, Holland, Japan, and Vietnam.
 She premiered the first original zheng concerto composed by non-Chinese composer (John Sharpley) with the China Philharmonic Orchestra in Beijing, 2003.

-Yueqiao Gong is a masters student in pipa performance at the Zhejiang Conservatory of Music.
+Yueqiao Gong is a master's student in pipa performance at the Zhejiang Conservatory of Music.
 In 2010, she was invited by the University of Kentucky to perform with the violin virtuoso Ms. Xia Xiaocao.
 Later in 2013, Gong toured with the Shanghai University Student art troupe in Russia.
-She graduated from Shanghai University in 2014 as the chief pipa player, and represented her undergraduate school -- Shanghai University-- with performances in France, Austria, Belgium, Holland, and Singapore.
+She graduated from Shanghai University in 2014 as a top pipa student, and represented her undergraduate school -- Shanghai University-- with performances in France, Austria, Belgium, Holland, and Singapore.
 Gong continues her study with Mr. Li Luo at the Zheijiang Conservatory, and is set to graduate in July 2019.

 Murfreesboro, TN 37132-0001Physical AddressAndrew Woodfin Miller, Sr. Education Center503A Bell Street, Suite 1600, Murfreesboro, TN 37132Hours:August to May: Mon-Fri 9:00 A.M- 3:00 P.M May to August: visit by appointment